Dunateo/dunateo.github.io/content/custom/about.md

 ### Welcome to my blog !

-I'm an Computer Sciences engineer and I work in security.
+I'm a Computer Science engineer specializing in security.

-I share what I learn through this blog.
-I hope it looks good !
+Through this blog, I share my insights and experiences as I learn.

 <br>